montagestudio/docs.montagestudio.com/montagejs/montagejs-setup.md

 This generates the _app-name_ directory—which includes the MontageJS code dependencies—in your current directory.

->**Note**: For a brief overview of the files and folders included in a default MontageJS project, see the readme file in the "app-name" project directory.
+>**Note:** For a brief overview of the files and folders included in a default MontageJS project, see the readme file in the "app-name" project directory.

 ## Step 3: Verify Your Setup